-The Board of Directors now consists of eleven directors, the authorized number of directors having been decreased from 12 to 11 over the last twelve months.
-The directors are divided into three classes based upon when their terms expire.
-The terms of four directors (Class I) expire at the 2000 Annual Meeting, the terms of three directors (Class II) expire at the 2001 Annual Meeting, and the terms of four directors (Class III) expire at the 1999 Annual Meeting.
+The Board of Directors now consists of twelve directors divided into three classes based upon when their terms expire.
+The terms of four directors (Class I) expire at the 2000 Annual Meeting, the terms of four directors (Class II) expire at the 2001 Annual Meeting, and the terms of four directors (Class III) expire at the 2002 Annual Meeting.
 The regular terms of directors expire at the third Annual Meeting following the Annual Meeting at which the directors were elected, although directors continue to serve until their successors are elected and qualified, unless the authorized number of directors has been decreased.

-The names of the nominees of the Board of Directors for election as directors at the 1999 Annual Meeting (all of whom are presently directors) are set forth in the table below, along with certain other information.
+The names of the nominees of the Board of Directors for election as directors at the 2000 Annual Meeting (all of whom are presently directors) are set forth in the table below, along with certain other information.
 The table also includes information as to other directors of the Company.